 The latest trends in health and skin care result in an increased demand for aesthetic services and cosmetic treatments – and skilled practitioners.
 Meeting your patients' medical aesthetic concerns and helping them to regain their healthy appearance and conﬁdence will build long-term loyalty and add non-Medicare based revenue to your practice.

-The Professional Certificate course will help you develop solid foundation knowledge in aesthetic principles and the safe practice of quick, highly requested and low-cost-to-deliver aesthetic treatments for clinical conditions, including skin rejuvenation techniques, anti-wrinkle injections and fillers.
+The Professional Certificate course will help you develop solid foundation knowledge in aesthetic principles and the safe practice of highly requested aesthetic treatments for clinical conditions, including skin rejuvenation techniques, anti-wrinkle injections and fillers.

 The Advanced Certificate course will increase your clinical knowledge in aesthetic principles and the safe practice of latest evidence-based aesthetic medicine procedures.

 In the Professional Diploma course you will develop advanced clinical knowledge and critical awareness of aesthetic medicine principles and treatment options.